Lohrran/entity-component-system/README.md

 ## Why?
-After I read the book **[Game Programming Patterns by Robert Nystrom](https://gameprogrammingpatterns.com)**, I could not stop think in ways to apply the different designs on the book, however of all them ECS call more my atention.
-So here is my attempt of implement it and learn more C++
+After I read the book **[Game Programming Patterns by Robert Nystrom](https://gameprogrammingpatterns.com)**, I could not stop think in ways to apply the different designs on the book, however for all of them, ECS called more my atention.
+So here it is my attempt of implement it and learn a bit more about C++

 ## Introduction
-The framework was based on different articles (references below) from cross internet and the book Game Programming Patterns, it's simple to understand and easy to use.
+It's a framework simple to understand and easy to use, it was based on different articles (references below) from cross internet and the book Game Programming Patterns.
-For the communication between the *systems* was implement **[Publisher / Subscribe Pattern](https://en.wikipedia.org/wiki/Publish–subscribe_pattern)**.
+For the communication between the *systems* was implement **[Publisher / Subscribe Pattern](https://en.wikipedia.org/wiki/Publish–subscribe_pattern)**, based on in this [forum post](https://www.gamedev.net/articles/programming/general-and-gameplay-programming/effective-event-handling-in-c-r2459).

 > So the framework have some issues handling memory allocation although I maybe had managed it well for my first attempt using C++ 😎/😭.